ghialazaro/Cybersecurity-Bootcamp-PROJECT1/Exploring Kibana/readme.md

 ![image](https://user-images.githubusercontent.com/84385348/119347503-f5f27000-bcde-11eb-81cc-5ad6e1880fb3.png)

-3. In the last 2 days, there were 0% users that received 404 errors and 9.091% received 503 errors.
+3. The dashboard also tells you the % of users that received specific errors by looking at the Response Codes Over Time + Annotations section.
+For example, in the last 2 days, there were 0% users that received 404 errors and 9.091% received 503 errors.

 4. You can also scroll down to Total Requests and Bytes section, and hover your mouse to each country to see the number of web log counts for each country.
 For example, in the last 7 days, China produced the majority of the traffic on the website.